marhund/win_dotfiles_rice/README.md

   - **No Tiling windows manager**: You do not need it.
 Stop LARPing.
   - **No Anime**: I hate weebs
   - **NO ELECTRON APPS**: Script (unless user chooses himself in CTT) installs no bullshit RAM-hogging Electron applications, ie. no Discord, Obsidian, Spotify, VS Code..
-  - **Moderate RAM usage**: Look, Windows is never gonna be RAM friendly, but stuff like Seelen UI is crazy.
+  - **Low(er) RAM usage**: Look, Windows is never gonna be RAM friendly, but stuff like Seelen UI is crazy.
+This whole thing adds around 200 - 300 MB idle RAM usage.
   - **Transparent installation**: User has full control over the script, if he chooses to

 </details>